wondering-packet/learning-vault/Git/Exercises/E007 - CICD.md

 > [!NOTE] AI Note
-> I have used AI to help me with the bash scripts (for pre-commit) since bash is not my strong suite but i have thoroughly fact checked & lab tested the scripts so there shouldn't be any bugs/issues.
+> I have used AI to help me with the bash scripts (for pre-commit) since bash is not my strongest suit but i have double-checked & lab tested the scripts so there shouldn't be any bugs.

 # CI/CD Lab – Python + GitHub Actions (Tested Setup)